mattarderne/clearmycal/README.md

 # clearmycal
 An alerting system to let you know if the weather is going to be "relatively great" in the next 7 days.

 Why: This inspired by someone who, if there is a great day forecast, will cancel all their meetings on that day.

-So far this only provides alerts using the maxTemp for a day.
+(Currently only provides alerts using the maxTemp for a day, doesn't consider wind/rain)

 About: